Blockchain Technology. Digital Assets. NFTs. Before getting into the intricacies, let’s go back in time for a bit.

 Going back to the introduction…

 NFTs (Non-Fungible Tokens) are digital assets like images, digital arts, music, video clips of any event, collectibles, and gaming skins that are stored on blockchains for creators to fetch good monetary returns.
 They cannot be duplicated as each NFT comes with a unique digital certificate.
 As you know, the blockchain technology works in an append only mode and therefore, data can be added and cannot be copied or altered.
-Read more about NFTs in this link to quench your curiosity.

 “Why do people invest in Digital Assets (NFTs)?”
 Probably, the most frequently asked question by most people outside the crypto / virtual world.